Getting Started – Database Tag

 Enabled Drivers

-Note: You will need to be running Open Automation Software Version 19.0.0.54 or greater to support Sparkplug B communications.
+NOTE: You will need to be running Open Automation Software Version 19.0.0.54 or greater to support Sparkplug B communications.
 Use Configure-Options-System Status to check the version of the running OAS Engine.
 You can download the latest version at www.openautomationsoftware.com/downloads/open-automation-software/ or use the Update Version button under Configure-License to update to the latest version of OAS.

 Select Configure-Drivers.